Courses

 • Understand the difference between recognition and appreciation.

-• Know the basic principles of how to create a culture of appreciation so that others feel seen, heard, and valued.
+• Use basic principles to create a culture of appreciation in your workplace.

 • Understand how the stress response system responds favorably to appreciation.